 Teach for America is the national corps of outstanding recent college graduates and professionals - of all majors, backgrounds, and career interests - who commit to teach for two years in urban and rural public schools and become lifelong leaders in expanding educational opportunity.
 To contact Stonehill alums who are currently serving or have completed service in Teach for America, click here.

 Teach Next Year is an experimental, experiential urban school-based route to earning a master's degree in education (M.Ed.) and Massachusetts initial teacher licensure through the University of Massachusetts Boston in approximately twelve months.
 The program features summer courses at the university, followed by integrated teaching and graduate study on site at the three schools (Academy of Public Service, Economics and Business Academy and TechBoston) comprising Boston's Dorchester Education Complex.
 To contact a Stonehill alum currently serving with Teach Next Year, click here.

 Volunteers for Peace - offers placement in international volunteer projects in more than 100 countries including popular destinations such as volunteering in France, India, Italy, Peru and Kenya.
 As part of the international voluntary service movement, Volunteers for Peace participants work with volunteers from at least four other countries on grassroots-identified projects to improve local communities.
-Short-term program - fees charged.
+Short-term opportunities - fees charged.